Get CELTA qualified online

 Fees and Interview

-The course fee will be £1,200 which includes the Cambridge Assessment English entry fee.
-Applicants will attend a face-to-face interview at EC London.
+The course fee will be £1,200 which includes the Cambridge English entry fee.
+Applicants will attend a face-to-face interview at EC London or on a video conferencing app.